turingschool/try-turing/series-hww/fe/index.md

 ```

 The three lines of code above each have a specific job:
-1. Go _get_ whatever is available at the uRL provided
+1. Go _get_ whatever is available at the URL provided
 2. Convert the response that is sent into a form that the Front-End code can read
 3. Print out the data